 From her 10-minute Seders at Smith Rock to queer mikveh events at Sauvie Island, Brooke loves bringing all kinds of people together to learn more about what Judaism means to them.
 Likes: Jewish events that have transliteration, queer/trans/poc inclusive spaces, and of course the short-form prayer for kiddush.
 Dislikes: Jewish events that feel like matchmaking.

 Ilana Cloud is an artist, designer, connector, and lover of song.
-She has been creating Jewish circles in Portland around food, community, femininity, and song for over 3 years.
+She has been creating Jewish circles in Portland around food, community, femininity, and song for 5 years.

 After growing up in a secular home, she found her way to Isabella Freedman Jewish Retreat Center in Connecticut, where she explored and embraced her deep roots to Judaism and the land.
 Through farming, singing, and learning about Judaism, Ilana uncovered her ancestral connection to nature and spirit.
-This experience propelled her towards a true discovery around her health and her long-time dream of being a healing practitioner.
+This experience propelled her towards a true discovery around her health and her long-time dream of being an illustrator.